Maral (Zeynab) Maghsoudi

 Hung Nguyen, Ha Nguyen, Zeynab Maghsoudi, Bang Tran, Sorin Draghici, Tin Nguyen, “RCPA: An Open-Source R Package for Data Processing, Differential Analysis, Consensus Pathway Analysis, and Visualization”, Current Protocols, 2024.

 Zeynab Maghsoudi, , Frederick C. Harris, Jr., “A Patient-Specific Multi-Omics Pathway Analysis Method Using Hierarchical NNMF for Improved Gene Weighting”, International Conference on Information Technology: New Generations, 2025.
-(Under Publication)

 Joseph W Guarnieri, Zeynab Maghsoudi, JangKeun Kim, Phi Bya, and others, “Guardians of the Mitochondria: Space Mitochondria 2.0 Systemic Analysis Reveals Bioenergetic Dysregulation Across Species”, Cell, 2025.